-If possible, ask the customer to take you step by step through their issue.
+If possible, ask the customer to take you step-by-step through their issue.

 Even the best companies get calls from angry customers.

-The key to doing that is to first take a customer-centric approach.
+The key to doing that is to take a customer-centric approach.
 Then, generate data that tells you exactly what customers want.
 Use print, electronic, and social media to produce that kind of data.

 How do you handle them?
 First, put a crisis communication plan in place.
-That tells employees exactly what they have to do during a crisis.
+That tells employees precisely what they have to do during a crisis.
 Then, when customers call, you need to apologize to customers for what they’re going through.

 Also, provide constant updates—say once every 30 minutes— to help reassure nervous customers.